 By Peter Ashton

-We will be using the Trading Central Strategy Builder to search for U.S. restaurant stocks with strong earnings and dividend characteristics as well as reasonable valuation levels.
+We will be using Trading Central Strategy Builder to search for U.S.-listed small-cap stocks with strong revenue growth and operating margins along with reasonable valuations.

 What did we find?